-5.4 Select the type of technical review
+33 5.4 Select the type of technical review

-- 32 The appropriate type of technical review depends on user objectives and capacity for review, among - 33 other considerations.
-The considerations represented in Table Table 5.1 are considered important - 34 because of their potential to impact the type of technical review selected.
-Where users have additional - 35 considerations, questions can be added, as needed, to ensure the appropriate type of review is chosen. - 36 Use the following steps to select an appropriate type of technical review:
+- 34 The appropriate type of technical review depends on user objectives and capacity for review, among - 35 other considerations.
+The considerations represented in Table 5.1 are considered important because of - 36 their potential to impact the type of technical review selected.
+Where users have additional

-19 Flugsrud, K., W. Irving and K. Rypdal 1999.
+&lt;sup>22 Flugsrud, K., W. Irving and K. Rypdal 1999.

-20 Vorhies, J.B.
+&lt;sup>23 Vorhies, J.B.
 2005.

-- Step 1: Answer each question in Table Table 5.1 and note the type of technical review each question suggests is most appropriate.
+- 1 considerations, questions can be added, as needed, to ensure the appropriate type of review is chosen. - 2 Use the following steps to select an appropriate type of technical review: - Step 1: Answer each question in Table 5.1 and note the type of technical review each question suggests is most appropriate.
 Each question should be answered with the objectives for review in mind. - Step 2: Evaluate the overall distribution of responses.
 Many responses of "first" indicates that first-party review may be best suited for the objectives, and similarly with many responses of "second" or "third".
-Identify the type of review suggested most often. - Step 3: Identify the considerations that could significantly impact the type of technical review selected.
-Carefully review each response that is in conflict with the type of review identified in Step 2.
-Prioritise these considerations compared to the others.
-Look at considerations that could render a certain type of technical review ineffective or out of reach.
-For example, where users state that a high level of independence is desired, suggesting third-party review, and that there are limited financial resources available for the review, suggesting first- or second-party, these priorities are conflicting.
-The user may need to select a first- or second-party based on available resources.
-However, there are steps users can take to increase the independence and credibility of a first- or second-party review, such as taking additional measures to reduce potential conflicts of interest.

-In making a review selection, users should consider both the objectives for review and the desired level of independence.
-First- and second-party technical review are usually selected when the priority is on learning and improvement through the technical review process.
-With this focus, reviewers collaborate and work closely with the user to encourage learning and improvement, therefore a high level of independence is not necessary.
-Where external reporting and credibility is the user priority, the technical review should help the user by identifying areas of the impact assessment that could be strengthened; however, recommendations for improvement are not typically made in order to maintain a certain level of independence.
-This level of independence corresponds most closely with third-party, however a third-party reviewer can conduct a review with either of the priorities described above.
+Identify the type of review suggested most often. - 9 • Step 3: Identify the considerations that could significantly impact the type of technical review 10 selected.
+Carefully review each response that is in conflict with the type of review identified in 11 Step 2.
+Prioritize these considerations compared to the others.
+Look at considerations that could 12 render a certain type of technical review ineffective or out of reach.
+For example, where users 13 state that a high level of independence is desired, suggesting third-party review, and that there 14 are limited financial resources available for the review, suggesting first- or second-party, these 15 priorities are conflicting.
+The user may need to select a first- or second-party based on available 16 resources.
+However, there are steps users can take to increase the independence and credibility 17 of a first- or second-party review, such as taking additional measures to reduce potential conflicts 18 of interest. - 19 In making a review selection, users should consider both the objectives for review and the desired level of - 20 independence.
+First- and second-party technical review are usually selected when the priority is on - 21 learning and improvement through the technical review process.
+With this focus, reviewers collaborate - and work closely with the user to encourage learning and improvement, therefore a high level of - 23 independence is not necessary.
+Where the UNFCCC ICA, IAR or technical expert review process will be - followed, users should consider pursuing first- or second-party technical review to focus on learning, - 25 improvement and preparation prior to the UNFCCC process.
+Where external reporting and credibility is - the user priority, the technical review should help the user by identifying areas of the impact assessment - 27 that could be strengthened; however, recommendations for improvement are not typically made in order - to maintain a certain level of independence.
+This level of independence corresponds most closely with - 29 third-party, however a third-party reviewer can conduct a review with either of the priorities described - 30 above.

-Table 5.1: Matrix to support selection of type of technical review
+1 Table 5.1: Matrix to support selection of type of technical review